kaique-ryan-santos-chagas/face-emotions-detection/README.md

 <p></p>

-Obs: This reports was sent to user e-mail like result of AI analyse.
+Obs: This reports was sent to user e-mail like result of AI analyze.